bids-standard/bids-specification/DECISION-MAKING.md

    others) or proposal to release a new version needs to be done via a Pull Request (PR) to the Repository.
 1. Anyone can open a PR (this action is not limited to Contributors).
-1. PRs adding new Contributors must also add their GitHub names to the [CODEOWNERS](./CODEOWNERS) file.
+1. PRs adding new Contributors may also add their GitHub names to the [CODEOWNERS](./CODEOWNERS) file.
 1. A PR is eligible to be merged if and only if these conditions are met:
    1. The last commit is at least 5 working days old to allow the community to